Table of Contents

 - No, the program prohibits the use of rental units as vacation or short-term rental units.
 All lease terms must be for a period of twelve (12) months or longer in duration.

-- The property must be occupied by the homeowner and remain as the homeowner’s primary residence for a minimum period of ten (10) years.
+The property must be occupied by the homeowner and remain as the homeowner(s) primary residence for a minimum period of ten (10) years.

-- If the homeowner does not occupy the property for the full 10-year period, the gap amount would have to be repaid by the homeowner.
+If the homeowner(s) does not occupy the property for the full 10-year period, the secondary gap amount must be repaid by the borrower(s).

 ELIGIBILITY